cityofaustin/vision-zero/database/README.md

 1. Remember that all database operations should be deployed through migrations.
 See the [development and deployment](#development-and-deployment) docs.
 2. Add the new column to both tables of the given record type.
 For example, if this is a crash-level column, add the column to the `crashes_cris` and `crashes` tables.
 3. Modify the trigger function that inserts new rows into the unified table that corresponds to the record type you are modifying: either the `crashes_cris_insert_rows()`, `units_cris_insert_rows()`, or the `people_cris_insert_rows()` function.
-Locate the part of the function that inserts into the unified table and add your column name to end of it, then locate the part that selects all values from the new `_cris` record and do the same. **Make sure that the order of the columns in the insert and select parts of the function match up**
+Locate the part of the function that inserts into the unified table and add your column name to the end of it, then locate the part that selects all values from the new `_cris` record and do the same. **Make sure that the order of the columns in the insert and select parts of the function match up**
 4. Next, you will need to add your new column to the `_column_metadata` table, so that the CRIS import ETL is aware that this column should be included in imports.
 For example:

 ```sql